SchlenkR/applied_fsharp_challenge/artikel/08 - Refactor blendedDistortion.md

     returnB gained
 ```

-### Using F# language support for bind and return
+### Using F# Language Support for Bind and Return

 The syntax with our lambdas is close to the desired syntax, but we can get even closer.
-Luckily, what we did is so generic that F# (and other functional or multiparadigm languages) has support for this kind of composition.
+Luckily, what we did is so generic that F# (and other languages) has support for this kind of composition.

 All we have to do is implement a class - which is called "builder" - that has a predefined set of methods.
-Here, we use a minmal set to enable the F# syntax support for bind.
-Note that in a real world scenario, there are much more builder methods available that serve different needs, although we won't capture them here.
+Here, we use a minimal set to enable the F# syntax support for bind.
+Note that in a real-world scenario, there are many more builder methods available that serve different needs, although we won't capture them here.

 ```fsharp
 type Patch() =